GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 Question 3:
 - **Now that I think about it...
 I kinda use clothes to express who I think I really am, by wearing what looks cool to me.**
-- *For once during this show, I agree with you. *
+- *For once during this show, I agree with you.
+I use my clothes and my fashion as tools to say what I think and also to bring out my true identity.*

+Question 4: